Why it's so fun making friends with Japan's cutest creatures.

 When walking on Sanjo-dori Street, you'll notice deer pictures marked on the trees when you're getting close to the park.

 1. pay attention. deer are unpredictable wild animals.

 Male deer are quite large and can easily overtake you if you're not aware of your surroundings.

-2. Don't carry bags, paper, or plastic the deer may Eat.
+2. Don't carry bags, paper, or plastic they may Eat.

 The deer are smart and know people have food, so they may try to nibble your clothes, your pockets, your backpack or anything else on you.

 3. do not feed deer human food. only the crackers.

 Like any wild animal eating a natural diet, it is extremely unhealthy for the deer to have any human food, snacks, or drinks.